Piddington, Northamptonshire: Facilities

-There is a pub "The Spread Eagle", on Forest Road, which leads to Salcey Forest.
+There was a pub "The Spread Eagle", on Forest Road, which leads to Salcey Forest.
+Unfortunately this has now been closed down due to a lack of interest in ownership.
 A second pub, "The White Hart", is on the main road in Hackleton.
-Both are popular with "locals" as well as "out of towners".

 A village shop on Forest Road, the main road in the village, closed in the 1980s.
 The village is now served by the village shop and Post Office in nearby Hackleton.
 A petrol station and garage on Forest Road have also long since gone.

 The village church, St. John the Baptist dates from c.1290, although the majority of it has been added since.
 It is also believed there was a place of worship on the site before.